Skip to main content

 Or request a free callback using the online form: Request a callback

 Quitline is a culturally safe space.
-We have information in Arabic, Mandarin and Simplified Chinese and Vietnamese, and a Quitline counsellor can speak with you in languages other than English through an interpreter service.
+There is information in Arabic, Mandarin and Simplified Chinese and Vietnamese, and a Quitline counsellor can speak with you in languages other than English through an interpreter service.
 You can ask to yarn with an Aboriginal Quitline counsellor.
-We work with LGBTIQ+ communities - Quitline counsellors can chat with you in a culturally appropriate and accessible way and you'll find peers working in the service.
+Quit works with LGBTIQ+ communities - Quitline counsellors can chat with you in a culturally appropriate and accessible way and you'll find peers working in the service.

 If you are deaf or have a hearing or speech impairment, you can call the National Relay Service to access the Quitline.
 For other options click here.